 The Manager is the manager of the Fund.
 The Manager has delegated investment management responsibilities to the Investment Manager.
 The Investment Manager may, in turn, appoint Sub-Investment Managers in respect of each of the Sub-Funds.
 The Investment Manager (or its delegate) has responsibility for investing and managing the assets of the relevant Sub-Funds according to their investment objectives.
 Details of any Sub-Investment Managers will be disclosed in the Relevant Supplement for the relevant Sub-Fund, which will be available on request from the Investment Manager and will be contained in the periodic reports issued in relation to each Sub-Fund.
-The fees of the Sub-Investment Managers will either be paid out of the fees of the Investment Manager or paid from the assets of the relevant Sub-Fund.
+The fees of the Sub-Investment Manager or paid from the assets of the relevant Sub-Fund.

 The Manager has retained the Administrator to prepare and maintain the books and records of the Fund and each Sub-Fund and to provide related administration and accounting services.
-The Manager has appointed the Depositary as depositary of the Fund with responsibility for the safe-keeping of the assets of each Sub-Fund and the settlement of transactions for each Sub-Fund.
+The Manager has appointed the Depositary as depositary of the Fund with responsibility for the safekeeping of the assets of each Sub-Fund and the settlement of transactions for each Sub-Fund.
 The Depositary may employ a global sub-custodian or various sub-custodians outside Ireland.
 The Manager has appointed the Distributor as distributor of each Class of Units in the Sub-Funds.